ghiscoding/slickgrid-universal/README.md

 | [Slickgrid-Universal-WebPack-Demo](https://github.com/ghiscoding/slickgrid-universal-webpack-demo) | [demo](https://ghiscoding.github.io/slickgrid-universal-webpack-demo) | Bulma | Slickgrid-Universal demo with WebPack & TypeScript (**demo purposes only**) |
 | [Slickgrid-Universal-Vite-Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) | [demo](https://ghiscoding.github.io/slickgrid-universal-vite-demo) | Bulma | Slickgrid-Universal demo with Vite & TypeScript (**demo purposes only**) |

 The Slickgrid-Universal [live demo](https://ghiscoding.github.io/slickgrid-universal) is a Vanilla Implementation (which is not associated to any framework) built with [ViteJS](https://vitejs.dev/) (originally [WebPack](https://webpack.js.org/)) and is also used by [Cypress](https://www.cypress.io/) for E2E testing all the UI functionalities.
-The [Vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-force-bundle), which extends the `vanilla-bundle` package is also what we use in our SalesForce implementation (with Lightning Web Component), which was the original reason to create this monorepo library and avoid duplications of the same code.
+The [Vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-force-bundle), which extends the [vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) package is also what we use in our SalesForce implementation (with Lightning Web Component), which was the original reason to create this monorepo library and avoid duplications of the same code.

 ### Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E Tests)
-Slickgrid-Universal has **100%** Unit Test Coverage, about ~4,000 Jest unit tests and also +450 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (each framework implementations also have an additional +500 tests)
+Slickgrid-Universal has **100%** Unit Test Coverage, about ~4,000 Jest unit tests and also +450 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (each framework implementations also have an additional +500 tests), this offer peace of mind that whenever a new PRs are opened, we have tests to cover them.

 ### Available Public Packages